2026 is the Year of Self-hosting

 This is for people who:

-If that is you, I really think this is the year to try self-hosting.
+If that is you, I would encourage you to try self-hosting this year.

 For the first time, I would say this is not just viable.
-It is fun.
+It's fun!

 Follow me on Twitter for more.